-This ebook, An Alexander Technique Approach to Parkinson’s Disease and Multiple Sclerosis, is published in a PDF format.
-It goes into extraordinary detail to help those with Parkinson’s Disease and Multiple Sclerosis move with greater ease and coordination.
+This ebook, An Alexander Technique Approach to Back Pain, is published in a PDF format.
+It goes into extraordinary detail to help those with back pain move with greater ease and coordination.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)

 When I was in New York training to be an Alexander Technique teacher, one of my favorite New York sayings was, “You can’t get there from here.”
 This was an answer when someone asked you directions.
 It was such a New York type reply, because can’t you get somewhere from anywhere?

 Lately I’ve been thinking about this saying and why I like it so much.
 I’ve been examining it from the Alexander Technique and the psychotherapy perspectives.
 Here’s what I came up with, why this humorous statement has haunted me ever since I left New York over 30 years ago.

 When a person believes, “He can’t get there from here”, what he’s saying is, “HE CAN’T GET TO A NEW PLACE PSYCHOLOGICALLY OR PHYSICALLY, IN TERMS OF ADOPTING A NEW TECHNIQUE IN A SPORT OR ON AN INSTRUMENT, BECAUSE OF WHERE HE’S BEEN FOR SO LONG.